arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 {% endhighlight %}

 that means the asm between line 90 and 168 is executed for every character instead of only when the char match a ',' or '\n'.
-That part of the code is the code marked as hot in perfasm, that is now no surprise.
+This is the hot region seen in perfasm that takes more than 50% of the cpu cycles.

 # Why?